diov/KillAPay/README.md

 KillAxxPay

+- Classical Toy App.
-- An Entry to KIll AxxPay Service
+- An Entry to KIll AxxPay Service.
-- Auto Stop Process of AxxPay
+- Auto Stop Process of AxxPay.

+> Use AccessibleService to finish the work.

-not work in API 22( LOLIPOP ).
+*not work well in API 22( LOLIPOP ).*